-This linear technology implies a constant price of capital $q=1/\lambda$ , so there is no volatility in the price of capital.
-We choose $\lambda$ to match the average price of capital in our original model.
+This linear technology implies a constant price of capital $q = 1/\lambda$, so there is no volatility in the price of capital.
+We choose λ to match the average price of capital in our original model.
 The only source of endogenous risk now is from countries' leverage choices.
-Figure 8(b) shows that it remains optimal for the AE to close its capital accounts, and ex-ante welfare continues to monotonically increase as $L_A$ decreases.
-Moreover, we verify that, fixing $L_A=0$ , the EME's welfare monotonically increases when $L_E$ decreases, hence $(L_A,L_E)=(0,0)$ is still a Nash equilibrium.
-The fact that we obtain these results pinpoints the terms of trade hedge as the key mechanism driving our results.
+Figure 8(b) shows that it remains optimal for the AE to close its capital accounts, and ex-ante welfare continues to monotonically increase as L_A decreases.
+Moreover, we verify that, fixing $L_A = 0$, the EME's welfare monotonically increases when L_E decreases, hence $(L_A, L_E) = (0, 0)$ is still a Nash equilibrium.